linode/Marketplace-Apps/simplex/simplex_documentation.md

      to access and interact with the Marketplace app. -->

 ### Use your SimpleX Server
-You're new SimpleX Server is deployed on TCP port 5223 - it should be passed as a command line parameter to the [terminal SimpleX chat client](https://github.com/simplex-chat/simplex-chat):
+Your new SimpleX Server is deployed on TCP port 5223 - it should be passed as a command line parameter to the [terminal SimpleX chat client](https://github.com/simplex-chat/simplex-chat):

 ```shell
 simplex-chat -s <ip_address_or_domain>#<transport_key_hash>